julox/Numo/README.md

 With  `random`, you can generate random numbers from low to high (inclusive).

-You can generate a 3 x 3 matrix of random numbers between 0 and 1 with mean zero with:
+You can generate a 3 x 3 matrix of random numbers between 0 and 1 with mean 0.5 with:

 	  declare
 	    data   t_matrix;